nordeim/SG-Point-Of-Sale/v1.5/project_codebase_files_set.md

     payment_method_id UUID NOT NULL REFERENCES sgpos.payment_methods(id),
     amount NUMERIC(19, 2) NOT NULL,
     reference_number VARCHAR(100),
+    created_at TIMESTAMPTZ NOT NULL DEFAULT NOW(),
-    created_at TIMESTAMPTZ NOT NULL DEFAULT NOW()
+    updated_at TIMESTAMPTZ NOT NULL DEFAULT NOW() -- Added updated_at for consistency );
-    -- FIX: Removed updated_at column to match the ORM model, as payments are immutable.
-);
 COMMENT ON TABLE sgpos.payments IS 'Records individual payments, supporting split tender.';
 COMMENT ON COLUMN sgpos.payments.reference_number IS 'For card transactions, e-wallets, etc.';